-- It keeps chicken moist instead of drying it out because it’s cooked with liquid (steaming).
+- It keeps chicken moist instead of drying it out, because it’s cooked with liquid (this is high-pressure steaming) and it cooks quickly.

-- Makes meal prep super easy so you can prepare lots of chicken for a week of meals.
+- It makes meal prepping chicken super easy, so I can prepare lots of chicken for a week of meals.

-- It’s a hand-off cooking method, so you don’t have to constantly check if it’s done.
+- It’s a hand-off cooking method, so I don’t have to constantly check if it’s done.
+I just set the pressure cooker using my cooking time chart, and that’s it.

-- You can cook frozen chicken fast, no thawing required.
+- I can cook frozen chicken fast in an Instant Pot, no thawing required.

-- An easy way to cook chicken to prep for shredding or dicing.
+- It’s an easy way to cook chicken for shredding, pulling, cubing, or dicing.

 - You can cook fresh or frozen chicken in a pressure cooker.